esctrionsit/snphub_tutorial/content/Setup/file-formats.md

 ## Sample location File

 In this file, location of group is recorded.
-There are 4 columns in totall, without header, seperated by `\t`.
+There are 4 columns in total, without header, separated by `\t`.

 **Example**